 Arturo Herrero

-I find that comparing programming languages is a worthwhile exercise mainly because of the different techniques and styles that you are exposed to.
+I believe that comparing programming languages is a worthwhile exercise mainly because of the different techniques and styles that you are exposed to.

-1. Multiple Each Item in a List by 2
+1. Multiply each item in a list by 2

 (1..10)*.multiply(2)